 - Governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.
 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+By doing so, readers may better understand the long-term impact of the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
 The District adopts an annual appropriated budget for its general fund, debt service fund and food service fund.
 A budgetary comparison schedule has been provided to demonstrate compliance with these budgets.
 The basic governmental fund financial statements can be found on pages 14-17 of this report. - Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the District's own programs.
 The District is the trustee, or fiduciary, for these funds and is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
-The District's fiduciary activities are reported in a separate statement of fiduciary net position and statement of changes in fiduciary net position that can be found on page 18-19. - Notes to the financial statements.
+All of the District's fiduciary activities are reported in a separate statement of fiduciary net position that can be found on page 18-19. - Notes to the financial statements.
 The notes provide additional information that is essential to a complete understanding of the data provided in the government-wide and fund financial statements.
 The notes to the financial statements can be found on pages 20-41 of this report.